TECozens/websocket-chat-app-demo/README.md

 ##### Axios
 I am using axios to store new rooms into the database and then ordering them back when I want to fetch all the chat rooms.
-With the data I fetch back from axios I unpack it into a list of room components.
+With the data I fetch back from axios I unpack it into a list of room components to then display all rooms from the server.
+Ajax requests handle a bulk of the work as imported functions and can be re-used anywhere in code.

 ### Backend
 ##### Mongoose